sprintcube/cakephp-elastic-email/README.md

 ## Usage

-You can now simply use the CakePHP `Email` to send an email via Mailgun.
+You can now simply use the CakePHP `Email` to send an email via Elastic Email.

 ```php
 $email = new Email('elasticemail');